ahmad-hamza/piio/README.md

 &nbsp;

-To optimize the cost for specific application users can customize the board to their needs via connecting external breakouts for the following scenarios:
+Developer can choose one of the following scenarios to control raspberry PI power:

 - **Power Button:** PwRberry allows the user to connect external switches to GPIO pins specially designed to connect to mechanical buttons with protection and denouncing implemented.